Injecting linguistic knowledge into BERT for Dialogue State Tracking: Experiments

 \subsection{Implementation}

 The dataset is tokenized using WordPiece tokenizer, and the input sequence is trimmed to 512 tokens.
-After tokenization, we apply CPM using only current turn of user input and the immediately preceeding system utterance.
+After tokenization, we apply CPM algorithm using only current turn of user input and the immediately preceding system utterance, on training and development splits combined.
 For the fine-tuning stage, we mostly follow the original configuration of TripPy, which uses a pre-trained BERT model (BERT-base) for uncased text.
 All classification heads are randomly initialized and trained alongside the fine-tuning process of BERT on our selected training dataset.
+We fine-tune a different BERT for each version of MultiWoZ considering annotation discrepancy.
+The same CPM vertices set is used across different versions as CPM is label-agnostic and independent, and original dialogues remain identical in all four versions.
 Training loss is calculated as a combination of cross entropy loss from slot action classifier $\mathcal{L}_\text{slot}^s$, span predictor $\mathcal{L}_\text{start}^s, \mathcal{L}_\text{end}^s$ and selector from system informed value memory and dialogue state memory $\mathcal{L}_\text{sysinform}^s, \mathcal{L}_\text{ds}^s$:

 If in the entire dialogue there is no incidence of slot values originating from informed value and dialogue state, then the loss for that dialogue would be: